hannob/snallygaster/TESTS.md

 deadjoe
 -------

-The editor JOE creates a file DEADJOE on crashes, which c****ontains content of the currently edited files.
+The editor JOE creates a file DEADJOE on crashes, which contains content of the currently edited files.
 Similar to backupfiles.